dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 period

 quantities.
-The list begins with the goal quantity—here, 𝑔 LT−2 gravity the period 𝑇. It depends on gravity 𝑔, the string length 𝑙 L
+The list begins with the goal quantity — here, 𝑔 LT−2 gravity the period 𝑇. It depends on gravity 𝑔, the string length 𝑙 L

 string length